ProbablyBoulesteix/Test-processor/README.md

 - A register-memory Load instruction, with opcode 0x05.
 Takes the value present at the designated address and loads it into the designated register.
 Syntax: opcode,$rs,address.
 3 bytes long.
 - A register-memory Store instruction, with opcode 0x06.
 Takes the value from the designtaed register and loads it into memory at designated address.
 Syntax: opcode,$rs,address.
 3 bytes long.

+Instruction examples:
+- Load a,0xFF would be 05 00 FF
+- ADD c = a + b would be 01 00 01 02
+- JMP 0xAE would be 03 AE
+- Branch LT a,b,0xAA would be 04 00 01 AA